GazeLT: Visual attention-guided long-tailed disease classification in chest radiographs: Method

 \subsection{Knowledge Distillation}

 For long-tailed classification, we distill knowledge from a teacher model, pretrained with radiologists' eye gaze data, to a student model.
 The teacher-Human Visual Attention model (t-HVA) comprises the Time Windowed Integration (TW-I) and Time Windowed Disintegration (TW-D) blocks, which together encode both global and localized temporal gaze patterns of radiologists.
 The student model, in contrast, adopts a standard ResNet architecture.
 During training, the pretrained teacher's weights are frozen and used to guide the student via feature-level supervision.
 Specifically, the fused representations from TW-I and TW-D are transferred to the student through knowledge distillation.
 This setup ensures that the student not only learns discriminative features from limited data but also inherits the diagnostic priors embedded in expert gaze patterns, while being trained with a long-tailed loss tailored to handle class imbalance.
 The CXR image is simultaneously input to both the student block and the frozen teacher block, producing feature representations $f_s$ and $\{f_I, f_D\}$, respectively.
 Here, $f_I$ is the feature from the frozen TW-I and $f_D$ is the feature from the frozen TW-D. The knowledge distillation loss facilitates this process by transferring the joint representation from the teacher block ($J(f_I, f_D)$) to the student block ($f_s$), minimizing the Bhattacharyya distance between their probability distributions.
+The feature maps extracted from the teacher and student networks are first normalized using a softmax operation to obtain probability distributions over spatial locations.
+These normalized distributions are then used to compute the Bhattacharyya distance.
 The final student model training incorporates a combination of a Label-Distribution-Aware Margin (LDAM) loss ($\mathcal{L}_{LDAM}$) and knowledge distillation loss ($\mathcal{L}_{BD}$), ensuring effective learning from the teacher model while addressing class imbalance.

 where $z_y$ is the score of the class $y$ and $\Delta_y$ is the margin for the class $y$.
 Finally, the student loss, $\mathcal{L}_s$ is defined as $\mathcal{L}_s = \mathcal{L}_{LDAM}+\lambda\mathcal{L}_{BD}$.